nidlodo/sh_training_fun_for_all/README.md

 # sh_training_fun_for_all
-this is a super coool training project
+this is a super coool training project.
+Cool.

-There are somemodule in here taken straight from odoo community, just as examples, please don't sue me
+Please don't super me